-This office coordinates the quality assurance function, including accreditation and the reviews of programmes, has oversight of the Enterprise Resource Planning and the Student Virtual Concierge Services Units and collaborates with the Recruitment, Admissions and Registration Department of the Registry to manage the prior learning assessment (PLA) needs of applicants to the Open Campus.
+This office coordinates the quality assurance function, including accreditation and the reviews of programmes, has oversight of the Enterprise Resource Planning, the Student Virtual Concierge Services and the Business Development Units.
+The Business Development Unit (BDU) is responsible for coordinating the Open Campus' entrepreneurial activities and actively develops new revenue opportunities for the Campus utilising the skills and competencies of the staff of the Campus.

+The Office also collaborates with the Recruitment, Admissions and Registration Department of the Registry to manage the prior learning assessment (PLA) needs of applicants to the Open Campus.